-Previously I’ve spoken about one of the most visited sites in Prague, Charles Bridge.
-And today I’ll speak again about a very interesting place right in the middle of Old Town Square, again, in Prague: the Sex Machines Museum.
+Previously, I’ve spoken about one of the most visited sites in Prague, Charles Bridge.
+And today I’ll speak about a very interesting place in the middle of Old Town Square in Prague: the Sex Machines Museum.

-Since the beginning of times, sex has always been a theme of everyone’s interest.
+Since the beginning of time, sex has always been a theme of everyone’s interest.
 For good or bad, ignorance or wisdom, sex has always been there.
-But what I’m going to talk about today is… Since when toys, mechanical erotic appliances, dildos, etc, has been part of our lives?
+But what I’m going to talk about today is… Since when toys, mechanical erotic appliances, dildos, etc., has been part of our lives?
 Since long ago.

-Inside the Sex Machines Museum
+Inside the Sex Machines Museum in Prague

-Open daily from 10am until 11pm, it has a very interesting collection of articles of all kind.
-By the time I got there, late night, and I must confess, after a few drinks at amazing Black Angel’s Bar (a few steps away, also located in Old Town Square) my mind was completely in the mood for it.
+Open daily from 10 am until 11 pm, it has a very interesting collection of articles.
+By the time I got there, late at night.
+After a few drinks at the amazing Black Angel’s Bar (a few steps away, also located in Old Town Square), my mind was completely in the mood for it.
 For 10 euros you can stay there as long as you want, and better yet, photograph.

 Yes, you can photograph.
-All the items inside the museum were collected around the world for the long period of 15 years by the Italian entrepreneur Oriano Bizzoch (same owner of the Museo delle Curiosità (Curiosity Museum), located in San Marino.
-Inside those red walls, you will find all different kinds of erotic gadgets: iron corset, chastity belt, voyeuristic chamber pot, electric anti-masturbation machine, dildos, etc… and the list goes on and on, but it’s much nicer if you just see it for yourself.
-So please, welcome 🙂
+All the items inside the Museum were collected worldwide over 15 years by the Italian entrepreneur Oriano Bizzoch (same owner of the Museo delle Curiosità (Curiosity Museum), located in San Marino.
+Inside those red walls, you will find all different kinds of erotic gadgets: iron corsets, chastity belts, voyeuristic chamber pots, electric anti-masturbation machines, dildos, etc… and the list goes on and on, but it’s much nicer if you see it for yourself.